 - Please speak to the class teacher in the first instance

 - General information relating to SEND can be found on the school website, including within the SEND policy.
 This can be found on the policy page of the school website.
 The SEND policy is presently being updated.

 - Further information is available from the SENCo (Leanne Dixon/ Fiona Boyne), Deputy Head teacher (Charlotte Bartolomeo), or, in exceptional circumstances, the SEN Governor.

 - You might also wish to visit the following websites:

 - Bournemouth’s Local Offer for children with SEND http://www.bournemouth.gov.uk- Local Offer

 - Contact Parent Partnership Service: Bournemouth Parent Partnership:

 - Contact IPSEA (Independent Parental Special Education Advice) www.ipsea.org.uk/

-Please contact the School Admin Team for further information about the school and to arrange a meeting.
+Please contact the School Office for further information about the school and to arrange a meeting.
 Contact details can be found at the bottom of the page.